 Coding physician services | Keys to success

-Everyone in the practice shares the same goals of providing medical care for patients and collecting enough revenue to keep the doors of the practice open.
+Everyone in the practice shares the same goals of providing excellent medical care for patients and collecting enough revenue to keep the practice’s doors open.

 In many organizations, coding is centralized out of the practice location, reducing the interactions and opportunities for asking a quick question and getting feedback.
 If that’s the case, the coding department and practice management could set up regular meetings, even lunches to increase the interaction and improve the relationship between providers and coders.